Secretary of the United States Senate: Administrative functions

-Some notable secretaries
+Notable secretaries

 A position of great trust and responsibility, the Senate secretaryship has been held by a long line of distinguished individuals.
 Samuel Allyne Otis, the first secretary of the Senate, had previously been speaker of the Massachusetts legislature and a member of the Continental Congress.
 Otis held the post of secretary for twenty-five years, never missing a day that the Senate was in session.
 General Anson McCook of New York, a former House member and one of the "Fighting McCooks" of the Civil War, served as secretary, as well as a former Confederate general and Congressman, William R. Cox of North Carolina.
 In addition, two former U.S. senators, Charles Cutts of New Hampshire and Walter Lowrie of Pennsylvania, have later served as secretary.
 Other former House members who have held the post include Charles G. Bennett (NY).
 During the Ninety-ninth Congress (1985–1987), Jo-Anne Coe became the first woman to serve as secretary.

 It has not been unusual for secretaries of the Senate to have devoted their entire careers to the Senate.
 Several began as pages, including Edwin Halsey, who served throughout the dramatic New Deal years; Leslie Biffle, a close confidant of President Harry S. Truman; Carl Loeffler and J. Mark Trice, secretaries during the Eightieth and Eighty-third congresses; and Walter J. Stewart, secretary from 1987 to 1994.

 Secretaries of the Senate

+The following persons served as Secretary of the Senate: